GTBSinclair/spotGEO/README.md

 # spotGEO
-spotGEO was a 2020 ESA competition to develop an advanced algorithm that could detect geo-stationary satellites from ground-based telescope images
+spotGEO is a 2020 ESA competition to develop an advanced algorithm that can detect geo-stationary satellites from ground-based telescope images.
+Depending on parameter settings, 'Main algorithm v2' can achieve an accuracy of 99% in a test dataset of true and false GEO sats, however the kappa score is still low due to poor performance in classifying true GEO sats.
+To achieve the best results, the localising aspect of the algorithm has to be developed and tested on the dataset of ground-based telescope images.